 This external scrutiny along with feedback from the anonymous public survey will influence organisational learning and help to identify future training needs.
 Quarterly stop and search performance data and feedback from these scrutiny groups will also be published on the Essex Police website to ensure transparency around the use of stop and search in Essex.

-On a bi-monthly basis the Stop and Search Review Panel will meet to scrutinise individual stop and search records and other relevant stop and search data as identified by the group.
+On a bi-monthly basis the Stop and Search BWV Review Panel will meet to scrutinise individual stop and search records, BWV of stop and search encounters and other relevant stop and search data as identified by the group.